 Coway AP-1512HH vs Levoit Core 300 – Comparison of Features and Effectiveness

-This is going to be the main part of my comparison – looking and analyzing all of the main product features and capabilities of both air purifiers, one by one.
+This is going to be the main part of my comparison – looking at and analyzing all of the main product features and capabilities of both air purifiers, one by one.
 As a general overview, I have first prepared a short and simple side-by-side feature comparison.
 With it, I want to summarize and highlight all of the important aspects of both models.

 Levoit Core 300